 And I repeat that idea in different words at different times and the kid starts to absorb it.
 Until the day they say, “Why can’t I ______?”
 And I say, “What do I have to think about before everything else?”
 And they respond with resignation, “My safety.”

 If they say, “Why won’t you do _______ for me?”
 I pull back the curtain again: “My goal is to help you build skills to eventually become self sufficient.
-Therefore, if I do something for you that you can do, I rob you of the chance to practice that skill.”
+So, if I do something for you that you can do, I rob you of the chance to practice that skill.”

 I want my charges to understand why I’m making the choices I make whenever it is possible.
 This builds trust that I have their best interest at heart.
 That trust is needed for situations in which it is not possible for them to fully understand my reasoning before following my directions.
 For example, if a child is about to walk off the curb into the street, I don’t have time to give reasons.
 I need the child to just follow my direction immediately.
 In order for the child to make the decision I want, the child has to trust that you would not restrict them unless you have a good reason.

 I refer to trust frequently in the face of disobedience.
-I say, “Sweetie, I want to be able to trust you.
+I say, “Sweetie, I need to be able to trust you.
 When you ignore me or refuse to follow directions, you betray my trust.
 If I can’t trust that you will follow my directions and make safe choices, it becomes much harder for us to have fun.
 If I can’t trust you, I am forced to make decisions restricting you that you will not like.
 So let’s build trust and we can have maximum fun!”

 As usual, referring back to the relationship prevents the conflict from becoming a battle of wills.
 It points to the common goal we have of maintaining a loving and rewarding relationship.
 Instead of consequences being imposed by the grownup, consequences follow naturally from the child’s decisions: if they betray my trust, it will naturally follow that I will trust them less, which weakens the relationship.
 This is not my unkind decision, but an inevitability because of the nature of trust.